Update a Product Catalog

 Refer to Sharing objects using presigned URLs in the Amazon Simple Storage Service (S3) user documentation for more information about generating a URL for this purpose.

-2. Click DATASETS in the top navigation bar, and then click Product Catalogs in the left-hand category listing on the All Datasets list page.
+2. Click DATASETS in the top navigation bar, and then, if necessary, select Product Data.

-3. Find the product catalog dataset that you want to update, click the upload icon for its entry on the Product Catalogs list page, and then select Data File Upload.
+3. Find the product catalog dataset that you want to update on the Product Catalogs view of the Datasets list page, click the upload icon for its entry, and then select Data File Upload.

 Callout of the 'Data File Upload' option in the menu of the upload icon for a product catalog entry on the Product Datasets list page